 High School Fed Challenge is an academic competition that provides students grades 9–12 the opportunity to study the U.S. economy through the lens of the U.S. central bank.
 The program is designed to encourage students to learn more about economics and about the Federal Open Market Committee (FOMC), the policymaking group that makes interest rate decisions to foster economic strength and stability.

 Think your students would like to be the Federal Open Market Committee for a day and try their hands at monetary policy?
-Then sign up your Fed Challenge teams today.
-Upcoming dates are now available.
+Bookmark this page and check for 2017 Fed Challenge dates.

 Building a 21st Century Learning Environment